Chinook Jargon: Evolution

 There is some controversy about the origin of the Jargon, but the consensus is that the pidgin peaked in use during the 19th century.
 During this era, many dictionaries were published to help settlers interact with the First Nations people living in the Pacific Northwest.
 Local settler families exchanged communiqués that were stylishly composed entirely in "the Chinook."
 Many residents of the British Columbia city of Vancouver spoke Chinook Jargon as their first language, even using it at home in preference to English.
 Among the first Europeans to use Chinook Jargon were traders, trappers, voyageurs, coureurs des bois, and Catholic missionaries.

-The original Jargon was a pidgin, originally used as a second language by speakers of other Native American languages in the area.
+The original Jargon was a pidgin, originally used as a second language by speakers of other Indigenous languages in the area.
 It had sentence-initial negation, which is atypical of regional languages, and also had no typical complex morphology.
 It had an SVO structure, while Chinookan and Salishan languages were VSO.
 However, local Athabaskan languages were SOV, so this was probably a result of contact—a cross-language compromise.
 Only later did Chinook Jargon acquire significant English and French lexical items.

 The Jargon is influenced by individuals' accents and terms from their native languages; as Kanakas married into First Nations and non-native families, their particular mode of the Jargon is believed to have contained Hawaiian words or Hawaiian styles of pronunciation.
 In some areas, the adoption of further non-aboriginal words has been observed.
 During the gold rush, Chinook Jargon was used in British Columbia at first by gold prospectors and Royal Engineers; as industry developed, Chinook Jargon was often used by cannery workers, hop pickers, loggers, fishermen, and ranchers.
 It is possible that, at one point, the population of British Columbia spoke Chinook Jargon more than any other language, even English.
 Historian Jane Barman wrote:

 The persistence of everyday relationships between Natives and Europeans is embodied in Chinook.
 Emerging out of early contact and the fur trade, the Chinook jargon possesses at most 700 words derived in approximately equal proportions from the powerful Chinook Indians of the lower Columbia, from the Nootka people of Vancouver Island, and from French and English... jargon provided 'an important vehicle of communication for trading & ordinary purposes.' ...
 Chinook was the language of instruction in the school for Indian children that Hills established near Victoria in 1860. ...
 Chinook entered the mainstream. ...
 It was only after mid-century, when almost all Indian adults had learned basic English in school, that everyday use of Chinook died out in British Columbia.